HijackHornet/Ror2Mods/SillyMemeSounds/README.md

-﻿
-# Silly Meme Sounds
+﻿# Silly Meme Sounds
-This mod adds (on the client side) a compilation of the most famous meme sounds i could find.
-But don't worry, i didnt included any ear hurting sounds.
+This mod adds (on the client side) a compilation of the most famous meme sounds I could find.
+But don't worry, I didn’t include any ear hurting sounds.

-This might not be a must have mod, but you'll definitly have a good laught even when dying !
+This might not be a must-have mod, but you'll definitely have a good laugh even when dying !
 Add my other sound mod : EpicKillStreaksAnnouncer for even more sounds rework :)

+I've been working on this for quite a long time now but got caught into making my Hj UpdaterAPI.

+Right now the mod is working and pretty decent, but "only" include about 25 sounds on the 50 that are planned.
+But don't worry, this mod will automatically update itself when I add extra content over the next weeks.

 ## Features

-Here is a list of in game events that can trigger sounds.
-Each event has a collection of multiple sounds to pick from.
-//TODO
+Right now custom sounds play on the following events :
+- On run starts
+- On enemy hit
+- On Preon fire
+- On death
+- On run win

+- And on about 5 other events that I'll let you discover by yourself

+## Installation

+Please install both this mod and its dependency in your plugin folder.

 ## Config
 Not implemented yet.
-But if i get enought download i'll add the possibility to desactivate some events or sounds.
+But that is planned for next week (and once again, this is automatically updated)

 ## Multiplayer
-This is a client side mod.
-That mean that only you can hear the announcer, and that it doesnt affect any other player's game.
+This is a client-side mod.
+That mean that only you can hear the sounds, and that it doesn’t affect any other player's game.

 ## Planned Update
- - On my next mod release, I might have to deploy a compatibility patch on this one (not sure yet).
+- Adding about 10 others in game events that have a chance of triggering certain sounds.

 ## Versions

 - 1.0.0 - Initial release

 ## Contact

 I'm available on the ROR2 Modding discord server (@Hijack Hornet).
-Please send me feedback!
-This is third mod so I would really appreciate it.
+Please send me feedback !
-Even if it's just to say that you like it :)